miguel89/messer/README.md

 #### Steps

-1. Copy the content of .env.examplo to a .env file
+1. Copy the content of .env.example to a .env file
 2. Fill out the database connection properties
 3. Run ```php artisan key:generate``` to create a new app key into the .env file
 4. Run ```php artisan jwt:secret``` to create a new JWT key into the .env file